tobyhodges/fair-research-software/episodes/08-code-correctness.md

     assert actual_result == expected_result
 ```

-To avoid such repetitions in our test code, we can **test parameterisation**.
+To avoid such repetitions in our test code, we use **test parameterisation**.
-This allows us to apply our test function to a list of input / expected output pairs without the need for repetition.
+This allows us to apply our test function to a list of input/expected output pairs without the need for repetition.
 To parameterise the `test_calculate_crew_size` function, we can rewrite is as follows:

 ``` python